 Professional Golf Management Fee – This fee of $350.00 per semester ensures access for students in the PGM program to partnering golf facilities for the use of their golf course and golf practice facilities.

-Music Lessons – Private (for credit) – This fee of $240.00 is used to support the Adjuct Professors that teach the one to one music lessons.
+Music Lessons – Private (for credit) – This fee of $300.00 is used to support the Adjunct Professors that teach the one to one music lessons.

-International Orientation Fee – This one time fee of $120.00 is charged to new international degree students, graduate and undergraduate, during their first semester of enrollment.
+International Orientation Fee – Undergraduate – This one time fee of $205.00 is charged to new undergraduate international degree students during their first semester of enrollment.

 Alcohol and Other Drug Education – This one time fee of $15 is charged to all new undergraduate students admitted in the Summer, Fall, or Spring, including freshmen, Agricultural Institute students, and new undergraduate transfer students.
 This mandatory fee is used to support alcohol and other drug education and prevention programs.

-Internship Liability Insurance – Students enrolled in an internship course will be charged $11.00 for this insurance.
-Students enrolled in PEH/BIO 300 and Social Work internship courses will be charged $25.00 for medical professional coverage.
+Internship Liability Insurance – Students enrolled in an internship course will be charged a fee of $12.00 per academic year for this insurance.
+Students enrolled in internship courses that require medical professional coverage will be charged a fee of $66.00 per academic year.
 The insurance provides coverage for an insured party that becomes legally liable to pay damages because of property damage, bodily injury or personal injury because of their participation in a university internship program.
-For additional information see: http://irm.ehps.ncsu.edu/other-insurance/intern-liability-insurance/
+For additional information see: https://irm.ehps.ncsu.